freeman-lab/hxdx/README.md

 [![NPM version][npm-image]][npm-url]
 [![js-standard-style][standard-image]][standard-url]

-> simple connecter for state dispatching and rendering.
+> simple connecter for state dispatching and rendering

 Connects a `redux`-style store to a `virtual-dom`-style view and sets up rendering with minimal boilerplate.
 Works well with functional components that take state and sometimes dispatch.